NJBLAGA/NathanBlaga_T2A2/README.md

 The user system built through devise allows the very backbone of the application to operate upon.
 Users currently can sign u, sign in and edit their profile.

 The Sign Up Page contains a basic form in which a user can assign a username, an email and password to their account.
-Built with simple_forms it consists of a basic layout and desgin that is user-friendly and safe.
+Built with simple_forms it consists of a basic layout and design that is user-friendly and safe.

 ![Workout Jungle Screenshot](./docs/img/sc_sign_up.png)